ArctosDB/documentation-wiki/_documentation/container.markdown

 **A:** Whatever fits on your desired labels and can be reliably read by a convenient machine.

+**Q:** How can I generate a csv download for just containers and their hierarchy from the Find Container results view.

+**A:** Click on container contents in Find Container.
+You see the barcoded containers in their positions.
+If they are cataloged, the guid also displays.
+The columns are sortable.
+You can also download as csv.

 ## Usage

 This section provides a brief overview of the Arctos container forms and